 ebc is co-directed by artists jack lewdjaw and karanjit panesar

-the EBC Day is coordinated by jack lewdjaw
+the EBC Day School is coordinated by jack lewdjaw

-jack has been based in Bristol since 2014, and is a lecturer in fine art at Bristol School of Art, as well as having worked as a visiting lecturer to many other organisations. he was recently a participant of syllabus; a peer-led alternative learning programme organised by wysing arts centre
+jack is an artist who has been based in Bristol since 2014. he is a lecturer in fine art at Bristol School of Art as well as having worked as a visiting lecturer to many other organisations. he was a participant of syllabus V; a peer-led alternative learning programme organised by wysing arts centre.

 (includes ebc annual membership)

 ebc is very happy to support any participants looking to apply to outside funding to cover fees